Investment Risk and the Risk/Reward Trade-off

 Risk means different things to different people, but without some risk, there is no reward.
-This isn’t your tolerance for risk; it is why and where you take that risk.
+This isn’t your risk tolerance; it is why and where you take that risk.

-So, how much risk is required for what kind of reward?
-What is the Risk/Reward Trade-off?
+How much risk is required for what kind of reward?
+What is the Investment Risk/Reward Trade-off?

 Risk/Reward Trade-off

-Investment Risk is the decision to put your money to work making money.
-Since there is no free lunch, any time you have money sitting around, you lose spending power to inflation.
+Investment Risk is the decision to put your money to work.
+Since there is no free lunch, you lose spending power to inflation any time you have cash sitting around.

 You can’t do two different things with the same money.
-Investment risk helps inform you what to do with your money.
-A risk/return trade-off.
-When you take a risk—like investing—you do so because you expect a reward—a monetary gain.
+Investment risk helps inform you what to do- it’s a risk/return trade-off.
+When you take a risk—like investing—you do so because you expect a reward—a monetary gain above inflation.

 This is not standard deviation—or volatility—which is often considered a risk.
-Volatility is the short-term up and down of an asset.
-While short-term losses can feel horrendous and cause poor investing hygiene (such as selling low and locking in losses), the risk/return trade-off infers more of an intermediate or longer time frame.
+Volatility is the short-term ups and downs of an asset.
+While short-term losses feel horrendous and cause poor investing hygiene (such as selling low and locking in losses), the risk/return trade-off infers more of an intermediate or longer time frame.

 Should I Accept Investment Risk?

-Some folks can choose to have no or less investment risk in their portfolio.
-They often don’t understand and can’t tolerate volatility and thus don’t invest in equities and bonds.
+Some folks don’t need investment risk in their portfolio.
+They don’t understand and can’t tolerate volatility and don’t invest in equities and bonds.
+They believe stocks and bonds are high-risk investments and they have a lack of control.

 If you view equities as reasonable investments, not too risky, where should you take your investment risk?
 In stocks or bonds?